Chicken War: Rokosz

-Finally, the angry protesters criticized the role of Queen Bona, whom they accused for the "bad upbringing" of young Prince Sigismund Augustus (future King Sigismund II), and seeking to increase her power in the state, even if both involvements were generally positive.
+Finally, the angry protesters criticized Queen Bona, whom they accused of "bad upbringing" of young Prince Sigismund Augustus (future King Sigismund II) and of seeking to increase her power in the state, even if both involvements were generally positive.
 It soon transpired, however, that the nobility's leaders were divided and that achieving a compromise was almost impossible.
 Too weak to start a civil war against the King, the protesters finally agreed to what was thought a compromise.

-The King rejected most of their demands, while accepting the principle of incompatibilitas the following year and agreeing not to force the election of the future king vivente rege, that is, in the lifetime of the reigning king.
-Thereupon, the nobility returned to their homes, having achieved little.
+The King rejected most of their demands but accepted the principle of incompatibilitas the next year and agreed not to force the election of the future king vivente rege – in the lifetime of the reigning king.
+Thereupon the nobility returned to their homes, having achieved little.